brightspot/react-examples/app-routing/README.md

 The front-end application will open automatically in the browser.

-## Before using the example application: key principles of good url routing
+## Before using the example application: key principles of good URL routing
-1. An item should only have one exact path (example: an article should not have multiple possible urls)
+1. An item should only have one exact path (example: an article should not have multiple possible URLs)
-2. A url should be hackable: you should be able to backtrack to get to different sections
+2. A URL should be hackable: you should be able to backtrack to get to different sections
-3. A url should have a consistent heirarchy for displaying content (example: `section/subsection/article`)
+3. A URL should have a consistent hierarchy for displaying content (example: `section/subsection/article`)

-### Url routing for this application
+### URL routing for this application
 - `/tag`
 - `/section/child-section/child-section`
 - `/section/article`

-> **_Note_** The above url structure is a basic example!
+> **_Note_** The above URL structure is a basic example!
 URL structure is something that must be carefully designed to fit the needs of your application.
 This example is designed to show the building blocks available.
 You can build off of this basic structure to create various complex routing designs.

 ## Using the example application
 The front-end application is a simple news website.
 Content consists of sections, tags, and articles.